kevintruong/til/Schedule/Scheduling,-Part-2:-Scheduling-Processes:-Algorithms.md

 After all other processes run for a quantum we cycle back to P2 until all the processes are finished.

 **Advantages**
-* Ensures some notion of fairness
+-Ensures some notion of fairness

 **Disadvantages**
-* Large number of processes = Lots of switching
+-Large number of processes = Lots of switching

 ## Priority